rubyworks/dotopts/README.md

 ## About

-DotOpts is an automatic command line argument augmenter.
-I looks for a local local `.opts` configuration file and applies the appropriate arguments when a matching command is invoked.
+DotOpts is an automatic commandline argument augmenter.
+It looks for a project's local `.opts` configuration file and applies the appropriate arguments when a matching command is invoked.

 ## Features